epfl-ada/ada-2021-project-adagang/README.md

-# Questions for TAs (optional): Add here any questions you have for us related to the proposed project.
+[comment]: <> (# Questions for TAs (optional): Add here any questions you have for us related to the proposed project.)

-  - Is the use of keywords the best way to filter the quotations ?
-Aren’t we missing some quotations that talk about our subject but do not contain our keywords ?
+[comment]: <> (  - Is the use of keywords the best way to filter the quotations ?
+Aren’t we missing some quotations that talk about our subject but do not contain our keywords ?)
-  - On the opposite, are we including quotations that do contain the keywords but have nothing to do with police brutality ?
+[comment]: <> (  - On the opposite, are we including quotations that do contain the keywords but have nothing to do with police brutality ? )
-  - If we therefore use groups of keywords, doesn’t it become too restrictive ?
+[comment]: <> (  - If we therefore use groups of keywords, doesn’t it become too restrictive ? )
-  - Finally what is the impact of those missing or extra quotations on our dataset given the huge number of quotations.
+[comment]: <> (  - Finally what is the impact of those missing or extra quotations on our dataset given the huge number of quotations. )